vipulnaik/diet-exercise-health/notes/2023-exercise-tracker.md

 schedule a jog during the day.
 This is unfortunate, as the same considerations might also make it more difficult to go jogging in the next few days.

+## 2023-12-27: skipped jogging due to rain

+On 2023-12-27, it was raining throughout the day, so I skipped jogging.